spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 ---
 # Temperature Consume Function

-- From Nuclio dashboard create new project ``` IOT-MQTT```.
+- From Nuclio dashboard create a new project ``` IOT-MQTT```.
 - Create a new function ```Consume```
-    - select import form yaml, and load the file ```iot/mqtt/temperature/amqpconsume.yaml```;
+    - select import from yaml, and load the file ```iot/mqtt/temperature/amqpconsume.yaml```;
     - press **Deploy** (see the Error log).

-- You can build your function manually by pasting the code, setting the MQTT trigger and adding the _amqplib_ in the install commands:
+- You can build your function manually by pasting the code, setting the MQTT trigger, and adding the _amqplib_ in the install commands:
     - ⚠️ MQTT trigger must be  ➡️ ```user:passowrd@IP:1883```;
-    - don't fill the user and passsowrd text field.
+    - don't fill the user and password text field.

 ---